-Baking at the holidays is a staple for me and my kids each year.
-Recently I found some really cute Mommy & me Santa aprons while scrolling Pinterest one night, but they were $25 each!
+Baking during the holidays is a staple for my kids and I each year.
+I recently found some adorable Mommy & me Santa aprons while scrolling Pinterest one night.
+However, they cost $25 each!
 I just knew I could recreate these for less than half the price, so I did!

 I’ve included the links where I bought the aprons.
 The fur trim was cheapest buying in the store at Joann (only $3.49, and enough for both aprons).
 The buttons I snagged at Walmart, along with the gold foam sheet, and the wide black ribbon.

 This is just one of MANY fun and easy DIY ideas you can create with your family.
 Check out all of our Holiday Crafts and Ideas.

 I made a mommy and me version, just like what I found, so I had a child-sized and an adult-sized apron.

 Lay your fur trim along the very top of the apron, and cut to exactly the length of the top of each one.
 Hot glue the back of the fur, and attach it to the top of the apron.
 Then hot glue three black buttons on to the center of each button, leaving a few inches of space in between each button.